-Global Child Forum is underway gathering children’s rights data on nearly 1,000 global companies, as part of our Global Benchmark Report.
+Global Child Forum is underway gathering children’s rights data on 700 global companies, as part of our Global Benchmark Report.
 Marking Global Child Forum’s 10-year anniversary, and the 30-year anniversary of the UN Convention of the Rights of the Child, Global Child Forum is undertaking to benchmark how global companies – across 9 industrial sectors – are reporting on child rights indicators.

 Global Child Forum has been benchmarking companies since 2014 with the launch of the first Global Benchmark report.
 Since then, we have produced 10 more reports covering Middle East and North Africa, Southern Africa, Southeast Asia, the Nordic region and South America.